cdapio/cdap/cdap-docs/admin-manual/source/installation/mapr.rst

 Platform <https://www.mapr.com>`__ cluster needs to be available for the node(s) where CDAP will run.

+If you are installing CDAP with the intention of using *replication,* see these instructions on :ref:`CDAP Replication <installation-replication>` *before* installing or starting CDAP.

 If colocating CDAP on cluster hosts with actual services, such as the *MapR CLDB*, *YARN ResourceManager*, or *HBase Master*, then the client configurations will already be in place.